bigfix/developer.bigfix.com/site/reference/types/string.md

 # hfs file &lt;string&gt; : file

-Returns the hierachical file system (HFS) file specified by &amp;lt;string&amp;gt;.
+Returns the hierachical file system (HFS) file specified by &lt;string&lt;.

 # hfs folder &lt;string&gt; : folder

-Returns the hierachical file system (HFS) folder specified by &amp;lt;string&amp;gt;.
+Returns the hierachical file system (HFS) folder specified by &lt;string&lt;.

 # hfs item &lt;string&gt; : filesystem object

 Returns a filesystem object with the specified item name.
 The Macintosh has two different path types it can output.
-HFS (Hierarchical File System) was an OS9 format where the path separator was &amp;#39;:&amp;#39; and there were multiple roots (each volume).
-POSIX has superseded HFS and is single rooted with &amp;#39;/&amp;#39; as a separator.
+HFS (Hierarchical File System) was an OS9 format where the path separator was &#39;:&#39; and there were multiple roots (each volume).
+POSIX has superseded HFS and is single rooted with &#39;/&#39; as a separator.
 All of the Macintosh inspectors that are not otherwise specified default to the POSIX version.

 # hr &lt;string&gt; : html

-Creates a horizontal line tag with an option specfied by the string &amp;lt;hr string/&amp;gt;.
+Creates a horizontal line tag with an option specfied by the string &lt;hr string/&lt;.

 # html &lt;string&gt; : html

-Embeds the specified string between &amp;lt;html&amp;gt;&amp;lt;/html&amp;gt; tags.
+Embeds the specified string between &lt;html&lt;&lt;/html&lt; tags.

 # html &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;html&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;html&lt; tag modified by the first given string.

 # html of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &amp;lt;html&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;html&lt; tag.

 # html tag &lt;string&gt; of &lt;string&gt; : html